marcglasberg/assorted_layout_widgets/README.md

 The `DetectScroll` has 2 uses:

 1. It can detect if its subtree is scrolled, and inform its descendants.
-   This is useful for showing/hiding widget only when the content is scrolled (ot not scrolled).
+   This is useful for showing/hiding widgets only when the content is scrolled (ot not scrolled).

-2. It can detect if a scrollbar is likely visible, and provide the width of the scrollbar.
+2. It can detect if a scrollbar is likely visible, and tell you the width of the scrollbar.
 This is useful for positioning widgets relative to the scrollbar, so that the scrollbar doesn't overlap them.
 This can be important when the scrollbar is permanently visible, usually on the Web and desktop.

 Note it will only detect the scrolling of its **closest** scrollable descendant (a scrollable is a `SingleChildScrollView`, `ListView`, `GridView` etc).
-Usually, you would wrap the scrollable you care about directly with a `DetectScroll`.
+Usually, you'd wrap the scrollable you care about directly with a `DetectScroll`.
 For example:

 ```